onefishy/old_webpage/index.md

 I am the organizer of IACS's [Data Science Pedagogy Winter Workshop](https://onefishy.github.io/data-science-workshop/) for educators of underrepresented college students in data science.
 I am also the faculty advisor of the [IACS Graduate Advisory Committee](https://iacs-gac.github.io/pages/about.html) and the facilitator of the [IACS Diversity, Inclusion, Leadership Reading Group](https://onefishy.github.io/DIL_in_tech/reading_group.html).

-Lastly, I'm the faculty mentor of the IACS PhD Working Group, a working group for IACS students who are interested in receiving support and mentorship through their PhD application process.
+I'm the faculty mentor of the IACS PhD Working Group, a working group for IACS students who are interested in receiving support and mentorship through their PhD application process.
 [Sign up for the 2022 PhD Working Group](https://forms.gle/cyVFBi5qoNw96DNW6).
+Recently, I have also begun serving as a mentor in the Career Development program at [DataPoint Armenia](https://datapoint.am/k-minds/).

 ## Contact
-weiweipan (at) g (dot) harvard (dot) edu
+**Fall 2022 Open Office Hours:** Tuesday, Thursday 3pm-4pm in *SEC 1.312*, Wednesday, Friday 9am-10am in *Sec 2.341* weiweipan (at) g (dot) harvard (dot) edu